ViktoriaPruchkovskaya/stardew-assistant/README.md

 ```
 Frontend will be available at http://localhost:8080
 ## Other
-MCP looks up for available topics crawled from the [official Stardew Valley wiki](https://stardewvalleywiki.com/Stardew_Valley_Wiki) and assembled in pages.csv file.
-To rewrite this file:
+### RAG Pipeline
+The vector database (ChromaDB) must be seeded before the assistant can use RAG-based retrieval.
+The pipeline crawls the [official Stardew Valley Wiki](https://stardewvalleywiki.com/Stardew_Valley_Wiki), parses article content, and stores embedded chunks in ChromaDB.

+To seed the vector database:
 ```
 cd app
-ur run wiki_crawler.py
+uv run -m rag_pipeline.main
 ```
+This only needs to be run once (or whenever you want to refresh the wiki content).

 ## Disclaimer
 This is an unofficial pet project.
 Stardew Valley is created by ConcernedApe.